-This easy Chinese squid recipe is not authentic but it is a tasty and healthy way to eat squid!
-Stir fried vegetables topped with slightly crispy squid pieces and served with rice.
+This easy Chinese squid recipe may not be authentic but it is a tasty and healthy way to eat squid!
+Asian stir fried vegetables topped with slightly crispy squid pieces and served with rice.
 So tasty!

 If you think of squid recipes you probably think of squid rings in batter.
 That's the first squid recipe that springs to my mind anyway.